CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        Room's' “Localization Workflows”
 5. Wait for the workflow to appear in _Workflow App_'s "Open" workflows
     1. The icon should be a warning sign
+6. Double-click the workflow
-    2. In the workflow's detail view, field "Current Task" should be “Download error”
+    1. Field "Current Task" should be “Download error”
+    2. In section "More", a download link for the broken XLIFF should be shown under "Issue Details"
+7. Click the XLIFF download link
+   1. Both the XLIFF and an issue details text file should be included
-13. Click "Accept Task" and "Next Step"
+8. Click "Accept Task" and "Next Step"
-    3. You have the ability to “Abort and rollback changes” or “Continue and retry”
+    3. You should have the ability to “Abort and rollback changes” or “Continue and retry”
-    4. There should be a red section with heading “The following error occurred” and a clickable link "Show Details" that links to a download of the broken XLIFF **TODO: there is no field "Issue Details", nor can I download the XLIFF**

 --------------------------------------------------------------------------------